Linnea87/tic-tac-toe/README.md

 - Human vs Human and Human vs AI gameplay modes.
 - Adjustable board size (3×3 up to 10×10) in Human vs Human mode.
+- Dynamic win conditions based on board size — for example, 4-in-a-row on a 4×4 board or 10-in-a-row on a 10×10 board.
 - Three AI difficulty levels: Random, Heuristic, and Minimax.
 - Robust input validation with clear error messages.
 - Comprehensive scoreboard tracking wins and draws.